WELCOME TO ROXETH SCHOOL

 Working in partnership with you, we aim to ensure every child achieves his or her full potential, feels safe and happy at school and develops a love of learning.
 We expect the best from our children and we help them to do their best.

-Prospective parents and pupils are very welcome to look round the school, I hold weekly sessions for new parents, please contact Mrs Davies in the office for an appointment.
+Prospective parents and pupils are very welcome to look round the school, I hold weekly sessions for new parents, please contact the school office for an appointment.

 Mr S Deanus